dotnet/csharpstandard/standard/classes.md

 The body of a get accessor for a non-ref-valued property shall conform to the rules for value-returning methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, all `return` statements in the body of a get accessor shall specify an expression that is implicitly convertible to the property type.
 Furthermore, the endpoint of a get accessor shall not be reachable.

 A get accessor for a ref-valued property corresponds to a parameterless method with a return value of a *variable_reference* to a variable of the property type.
 When such a property is referenced in an expression its get accessor is invoked to compute the *variable_reference* value of the property.
-That *variable reference*, like any other, is then used to read or, for non-readonly properties, write the referenced variable as required by the context.
+That *variable reference*, like any other, is then used to read or, for non-readonly *variable_reference*s, write the referenced variable as required by the context.

 The body of a get accessor for a ref-valued property shall conform to the rules for ref-valued methods described in [§15.6.11](classes.md#15611-method-body).